 Meet Brendon Stubbs, a leading researcher in exercise and mental health, in conversation with Dr Rangan Chatterjee, about the scientific understanding of exercise on our mental health.

-This 2024 further explores the mechanisms in which movement exerts an antidepressant effect:
+This 2024 paper further explores the mechanisms in which movement exerts an antidepressant effect.

 Research shows that physical activity interventions that are supported by a group, and particularly by a healthcare professional, have greater impact.